What is search.yahoo.com?

 How to avoid installation of potentially unwanted applications?

 It is highly recommended to always research software to verify its legitimacy, prior to download/installation and/or purchase.
 Only official and trustworthy download channels should be used.

 Sources like: unofficial and free file-hosting (freeware) sites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are advised against use, as they can offer deceptive and/or bundled content.
 Download/Installation processes should be treated with care.

 Therefore, it is important to read terms, study all available options, use the "Custom/Advanced" settings and decline downloading/installing supplementary apps, tools, features and other additions.
 Additionally, caution should be exercised when browsing.

 Intrusive ads usually appear legitimate and harmless, however upon being clicked - they redirect to various unreliable and questionable websites (e.g. gambling, pornography, adult-dating, etc.).

 In case of encounters with adverts/redirects of this kind, it is of utmost importance to inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins from it.
-If your computer is already infected with browser hijackers, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate it.
+If your computer is already infected with browser hijackers, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate it.

 Deceptive free software installer distributing "SearchConnect" application that causes browser redirects to Mac (OSX) users: